pa-digital/dft-dtro-api-docs/docs/data-model-user-guide/_sources/a_tour_of_the_data_model.rst.txt

 The ``start`` date time attribute is mandatory - in the case where the D-TRO record characterises a historic, live regulation and the actual date and time of applicability is unknown the start attribute should be set to the current time.

-The ``isPlaceholderTro`` attribute specifies if the record is a placeholder one.
-When set to true, start should be set at the midnight of 1st of January 1970.
+The ``isPlaceholderTro`` attribute specifies if the record is a placeholder one - placeholder TROs are typically defined to support routine maintenance activities - the TRO when made does not contain specific details of when maintenance activities will occur within the overall duration scope of the TRO.
+When set to ``true``, start should be set at the midnight of 1st of January 1970.

+When specific activation dates and time starts and stops are foreseen, the times and dates given in the ``timeValidity`` sub-model represent when the TRO and its provisions are foreseen to be activated.
+These updates can be provided by submission of a D-TRO record, with an ``orderReportingPointType`` = ``informationUpdate``, after the submission of a D-TRO record, with a Made status.

 For permanent TROs the end attribute may be omitted.